Power BI DAX: 10 Basic Date Formulas Explained

 day = DAY(‘Sales data'[date_placed])

-Hit enter to see the newly created day column that contains the number of a day in a month.
+Hit enter to see the newly created day column that contains the number of days in a month.

 MONTH